FX-Wizard/blog/content/posts/deadline-repository-samba-share.md

 Now that the repository file share is up and running it's time to mount it on the clients.

 You will need the IP address or DNS name of the Deadline Repository server.
-The below assumes your server is called deadline.
+The below assumes your server is called `deadline`.

 For Linux

 ```bash
 mount -t cifs //deadline/deadline /mnt/deadline
 ```

+> Note: You need to make sure the directory you are mounting to exists.
+> For example if you want to mount the share to `/mnt/deadline`
+> ```bash
+> sudo mkdir /mnt/deadline
+> ```

 To autmoatically mount the drive on start